Root Canals in Hillsboro and Aloha, and Forest Grove OR

 Most patients we see who need root canals come to us because their tooth is hurting, but sometimes we see that a root canal is necessary on an x-ray.
 If this is the case, we’ll discuss the situation with you and talk to you about why treatment is important, your treatment options, and what will happen without treatment.

-To repair the damage and kill the infection, we need to be able to access the root canal of your tooth.
-We’ll give you plenty of anesthetic so that you can’t feel a thing while we are working on your tooth.
+To repair the damage and eliminate the infection, we need to access the root canal of your tooth.
+Your comfort is our top priority, and we’ll give you plenty of anesthetic so that you can’t feel a thing while we are working on your tooth.

 Once you are numb and comfortable, we’ll begin by creating an opening in your tooth that gives us access to the root canal and the infection.
-Using a specialized set of instruments, we will clean out the interior of your tooth, killing the infection and removing debris.
+Then, using a specialized set of instruments, we will clean out the interior of your tooth, killing the infection and removing the diseased tissue from inside your tooth.
 We’ll also remove the nerve, which will relieve your pain.

-After your tooth is completely cleaned out, we’ll fill the tooth using either amalgam or composite resin filling (an option that we’ll discuss with you prior to beginning the procedure).
+After your tooth is thoroughly cleaned out and we confirm that it is infection-free, we’ll fill the tooth using either amalgam or composite resin filling (an option that we’ll discuss with you before beginning the procedure).
 If your tooth needs some extra support, we’ll cover it with a crown to protect and strengthen it.

 Following Your Root Canal

-Many patients opt to take the rest of the day off so that they can rest following the procedure, and we think this is a good idea.
-If you have any concerns following your root canal, don’t hesitate to call.
+Many patients opt to take the rest of the day off to rest following the procedure, and we think this is a good idea; and if you have any concerns following your root canal, don’t hesitate to call.

-Root Canal Treatment in Forest Grove, Aloha, and OR
+Don't Delay Root Canal Treatment in Forest Grove, Aloha, and Hillsboro, OR

-Teeth that are in need of a root canal can cause a great deal of pain.
-If you are in pain, don’t wait another minute.
-Call our offices in Aloha and Hillsboro, OR today so we can get you in quickly and relieve your pain.
+Teeth that need a root canal can cause a great deal of pain.
+You may be experiencing tooth sensitivity or even a constant ache that doesn't go away.
+If you are in pain, don’t wait another minute!